LCSMTHZ/hacktoberfest/CONTRIBUTING.md

 # Contributor Instructions

-Contribute to the issues that we have opened

-CPP and Python issues have been added.
+Contribute to our repository with some simple functions.

 Contribute and submit your pull requests.
 Will review and merge them.